benjaminesser/cse15l-lab-reports/week3/lab-report-week3.md

 ## Part 3

-I learned in lab that URL's have paths just like files on my local computer do.
+I learned in lab that URLs have paths just like files on my local computer do.
 This has transformed my thinking about websites from something that I don't understand up in the cloud to file systems that sit on a server somewhere.